swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 ## Motivation

 Swift has always had a terse but readable syntax for closures, which allows the `return` to be omitted when the body is a single expression.
-[SE-0255: Implicit Returns from Single-Expression Functions](https://github.com/apple/swift-evolution/blob/master/proposals/0255-omit-return.md) extended this to functions and properties with a single expression as their body.
+[SE-0255: Implicit Returns from Single-Expression Functions](https://github.com/apple/swift-evolution/blob/main/proposals/0255-omit-return.md) extended this to functions and properties with a single expression as their body.

 This omission of the `return` keyword is in keeping with Swift's low-ceremony approach, and is in common with many of Swift's peer "modern" languages.
-However, Swift differs from its peers in the lack support for `if` and `switch` expressions.
+However, Swift differs from its peers in the lack of support for `if` and `switch` expressions.

 In some cases, this causes ceremony to make a return (ahem), for example: